 In July 2016, the City issued General Obligation Refunding Bonds, Series 2016 for \$7,375,000 to partially refund the series 2011 General Obligation Bonds.
 The bonds mature serially through 2031 and bear interest rates ranging from 1.95% to 4%.
 Proceeds from the bonds were placed with an escrow agent solely to repay the debt service related to the refunding obligations.
-The refunded obligations are considered defeased, but still outstanding in the amount of \$7,100,000 as of December 31, 2019, and will be called February 1, 2020.
+The refunded obligations were called on February 1, 2020.
+The bonds were privately placed with a bank and contain no subjective acceleration clauses, events of default with finance-related consequences, or termination events with finance-related consequences.